raymondworkshop/iSpeaking-Speaking-and-Improving/notes.md

 ### notes

 #### 2019-07-05
   * redo the frontend using tornado framework
     - tornado is fast

+  * todo
+    - adjust the code on Chinese one
+    - train module based on english dataset

   * notes
     - there are errors to use jinja2 templates